FAIR BOOK

 8.

-Bake your favourite cookies and display 3 on a plate (no nuts)
+Bake your favourite cookies and display 3 on a plate in a Ziploc bag (no nuts)

 9.